 Delaying a case often increases the time a family is separated and can reduce the likelihood of reunification.
 Appearing in court often motivates parties to comply with orders and cooperate with services.
-When a judge actively monitors a case, services are often put in place more quickly, visitation may be increased or other requests by the parent may be granted.
-If a hearing is continued and the case is delayed, the parent may lose momentum in addressing the issues that led to the child’s removal or the parent may lose the opportunity to prove compliance with case plan goals.
+When a judge actively monitors a case, services are often put in place more quickly, visitation may be increased or other requests by the parent client may be granted.
+If a hearing is continued and the case is delayed, the parent client may lose momentum in addressing the issues that led to the child’s removal or the parent client may lose the opportunity to prove compliance with case plan goals.
 Additionally, the Adoption and Safe Families Act (ASFA) timelines continue to run despite continuances.

-A parent’s lawyer should cooperate and communicate regularly with other professionals in the case.
+The parent’s lawyer should cooperate and communicate regularly with other professionals in the case.

 Action:

-The parent’s lawyer should communicate with lawyers for the other parties, the court appointed special advocates (CASA), the caseworker and service providers to learn about the client’s progress and their views of the case, as appropriate.
+The parent’s lawyer should communicate with lawyers for the other parties, the court- appointed special advocates (CASA), the caseworker and service providers to learn about the parent client’s progress and their views of the case, as appropriate.

 Action:

-The child’s lawyer should respond promptly to inquiries from other parties and their representatives.
+The parent’s lawyer should respond promptly to inquiries from other parties and their representatives.

 Commentary:

-The parent’s lawyer must have all relevant information to effectively represent the parent.
-This requires open and ongoing communication with the other lawyers and service providers working with the parent, the child and family.
-The parent’s lawyer must be aware of local rules on this issue and seek permission to speak with represented parties when that would further the client’s interests.
+The parent’s lawyer must have all relevant information to effectively represent the parent client.
+This requires open and ongoing communication with the other lawyers and service providers working with the parent client, the child and family.
+The parent’s lawyer must be aware of local rules on this issue and seek permission to speak with represented parties when that would further the parent client’s interests.
 When communicating with other parties, service providers and lawyers, the parent’s lawyer should be especially mindful of confidentiality requirements.

-The parent’s lawyer may not contact represented parties without the consent of their lawyer.
+The parent’s lawyer may not contact represented parties without the consent of their lawyer(s).

 Commentary:

 Where the agency is represented by the counsel, the parent’s lawyer should not talk with a caseworker without the lawyer’s permission.
-However, in many cases, the agency has not retained the Department of Justice to represent it and in those cases the parent’s lawyer may talk to caseworkers without permission.
+However, in many cases, the agency has not retained the Department of Justice (DOJ) to represent it and in those cases the parent’s lawyer may talk to caseworkers without permission.
 If the parent’s lawyer is unsure whether the DOJ has been retained in a particular case, ask the caseworker.

-In some counties, the District Attorney may appear representing the state.
+In some counties, the District Attorney (DA) may appear representing the state.
 The DA is not counsel for the agency in these cases.

-The parent’s lawyer should engage in case planning and advocate for social services in which the client wishes to participate.
+The parent’s lawyer should engage in case planning and advocate for social services in which the parent client wishes to participate.

 Action:

-The parent’s lawyer should advocate for the client both in and out of court.
+The parent’s lawyer should advocate for the parent client both in and out of court.

 Action:

-The lawyer should counsel the client about the advantages and disadvantages of engaging in services prior to the court ordering them to engage in such services and determine whether the client is willing to engage in services.
-If the client is willing to engage in services, the parent’s lawyer should advocate for those services.
+The parent’s lawyer should counsel the parent client about the advantages and disadvantages of engaging in services prior to the court ordering them to engage in such services and determine whether the parent client is willing to engage in services.
+If the parent client is willing to engage in services, the parent’s lawyer should advocate for those services.

 Action:

 The parent’s lawyer should actively engage in case planning, including attending substantive case meetings, such as initial treatment planning meetings and case reviews of treatment plans.
-If the lawyer is unable to attend a meeting, the lawyer should send a delegate or advise the client not to attend.
+If the parent’s lawyer is unable to attend a meeting, he or she should send a delegate or advise the parent client not to attend.

 Action: